By Tooth And Claw Dragons

 Elemental Balances Unlike conventional elements, Aethyrian versions balance each other in unexpected ways.
 Ignia (fire) balances Umbra (shadow); Glacia (ice) balances Phobia (fear); Voltia (lightning) balances Anima (spirit); Natura (earth) balances Toxina (poison); Aeria (wind) balances Aurata (metal); and Aquaria (water) balances Sanguia (blood).
 Chrona and Gravitia are considered 'derivative' elements, formed after the creation of Aethyr without the guidance of the gods - as such they do not balance the others.

 Balancing can be best explained by their inherent Aethyrian natures and the intent behind their creation.
 The counterpart to fire is shadow: they both behave in a similar way, and even share some properties, but are the counterpart of eachother.
 Poison's counterpart is earth, they both share the same energy-core, specially with the flora-focused variant of Natura.
 Yet both are opposites.
 Fear's counterpart is lightning, and they don't share an energy-core, but a principle: Phobia magic is primarily an 'element' based on sound, but it's effects can cause paralysis similar to the shocking effect on a body that electricity may have.
 Anima's counterpart is ice, and they share the same principle that is a cold energy-core, or more literally when it comes to necromancy: "the cold embrace of death".
 Blood's counterpart is water, and they share the same properties of being liquids, with blood's base being water.
-Metal's counterpart is wind, and they don't share either principle nor core, yet are opposites of eachother.
+Metal's counterpart is wind, and they don't share principle or core, yet are opposites of eachother.
 Time and gravity stand alone, as they evolved outside of the gods' creation listed above.

 Diet This is what this species, and any variants, may eat at any given time.